formkiq/formkiq-client-sdk-java/docs/AdvancedDocumentSearchApi.md

 Add document&#39;s full-text

-Adde a document to OpenSearch; available as an Add-On Module
+Add a document to OpenSearch; available as an Add-On Module

 ### Example
 ```java